2016 Voter Information Handouts

 NEW Voting 1-2-3 Card- This free resource is available to download, print, or share online.
 Print copies may be ordered by contacting the LWVO office at 614-469-1505.
 Click here to download the card.

 Judicial Votes Count (card) - Our partners at Judicial Votes Count have created an information card to guide voters to the JVC website that includes voters’ guide information for every judicial race in the state, as well as civics information about the common pleas, county, district appellate and the Ohio Supreme courts.
 Click here to download the card.
 Print copies may be ordered by contacting the LWVO office at 614-469-1505.

-What’s changed since the last time Ohio voted for President? (factsheet – coming soon!) – LWVO will be publishing a one-page factsheet with valuable information to help prepare new or infrequent voters about what to expect when they vote this year, and what has changed since 2008 and 2012.
-We expect this factsheet may also be useful for LWV speaker requests and inquiries from the press.
-We’ll let you know when it is available.
+What should Ohio voters know for 2016?
+(FAQ sheet) – Click here to download our factsheet with frequently asked questions to help prepare new or infrequent voters about what to expect when they vote this year, including what has changed since 2008 and 2012.
+This factsheet may also be useful for LWV speaker requests and inquiries from the press.

 Vote411 Bumper Sticker - Click here to download the bumper sticker.
 Print copies may be ordered by contacting the LWVO office at 614-469-1505.

 Electing the President - LWV has once again teamed up with the Newspaper in Education Institute to produce Electing the President, a handy guide outlining all you need to know about the presidential election process.

 NEW Voting 1-2-3 for College Students (card) - This updated card is specifically designed to help college students decide if they want to vote at their home address or at school, and it walks them through how to register and vote.
 Click here to download, print and share with others; or you can order print copies from the LWVO office.